zkLinkProtocol/groth16-sol-verifier/README.md

 # Groth16 verifier on Solana

-This project is an Implementation of the Groth16 zk-SNARK proving system on Solana.
+This project is an implementation of the Groth16 zk-SNARK proving system on Solana.

 The project comprises of: